Scottish ferry fiasco: Initial delays

-Further delays in 2022
+Further delays

 In February 2022, at least 400 electrical cables installed aboard Glen Sannox were found to be too short to reach equipment.
 By the end of September 2022, only 26% of cables had been replaced.
 CMAL warned; "The current rate at which cable is pulled presents a serious threat to the project".
-In April 2022 Dr Spyros Hirdaris, a professor of maritime safety from Helsinki where the engine manufacturer Wartsila is based, stated that there was a high possibility that the engines would not work, as they had sat idle for six years.
+In April 2022 Dr Spyros Hirdaris, then an associate professor of marine technology in Aalto University in Finland, where the engine manufacturer Wärtsilä is based, stated that there was a high possibility that the engines would not work, as they had sat idle for six years.
 In November of the same year Ferguson Marine announced the ferries would rely on diesel alone for an unquantified period as they required bespoke vacuum sensors, with a lead-term of 36 weeks for delivery, in order to comply with refrigerated LNG regulations.

 In May 2022 Jim McColl blamed the Scottish government for the problems with the contract, however Nicola Sturgeon claimed that the contract had saved 400 jobs.
 In the meantime island community groups said the continued disruption and unreliability of ferry services had left them in a critical situation.
 In the year to March 2021, Caledonian MacBrayne had been fined £3.2 million by Transport Scotland for delays, whilst on occasion ferry customers became aggressive after service disruption following ferry breakdowns.

-As of December 2022 Glen Sannox is expected to be delivered five years behind schedule, between March and May 2023.
-Its unnamed sister ship, Hull 802, is expected to be delivered in the first quarter of 2024.
+As of December 2022 Glen Sannox was expected to be delivered five years behind schedule, between March and May 2023, a deadline that was not met.
+Its sister ship, provisionally designated Hull 802 (later named MV Glen Rosa), was expected to be delivered in the first quarter of 2024.
 Both ships are also reported to be unlikely to operate their designated routes while the £130 million project to convert existing infrastructure in the ports to handle the new ferries remains incomplete; with (as of September 2022) the £40 million upgrade of Ardrossan's port, from which Glen Sannox will operate, yet to start due to complexities on how the bill will be split between Transport Scotland, the port's owner, and North Ayrshire council.
 This is believed to lead to a further three years delay on the new ferry serving that route.